DOhlsson/runar/README.md

 # TODO

 ### features
-* recursion
+* more tests
+* trap sigterm & sigint and send it to prog
+* timer sigterm -> sigkill
 * exclude files
-* catch sigterm and send it to prog
-* more info with verbose flag
 * better logging function
 * handle stdin
-* more tests
 * more cli options
 * multi restart backoff
-* timer sigterm -> sigkill
 * minirunar more like a  C program, to get real small
-* improve config handling, moving opt\_files gets weird
+* improve config handling, moving opt\_files looks weird
+* trap sigchld instead of waiting for child process?

 ### bugs
+* some weird sigterm bug
 * kill attempts to kill killed process and if change happens while process is restarting

 ### optimization